hjcajigal/cs3110-project/README.md

 8. Other variants

 ## Sprint Plan
-This first sprint I plan on designing a basic layout for the webiste.
-I will also start laying the groundwork for chess functionality.
+This first sprint I plan on setting up the basic chess page layout and  getting the basic chess functionality completed.